Todd Gibbons

 MLB for tvOS

 I was part of a team of four developers at MLB who re-wrote the Apple TV MLB app from scratch.
-I was the lead developer of the streaming video player component that drives the user experience.
+I was the lead developer of the streaming video player component that drives the viewing experience.

 Gameday

-I worked as a senior developer with a company called Sportslabs that specialized in collegiate athletic apps.
+I worked as a senior iOS developer with a company called Sportslabs that specialized in collegiate athletic apps.
 Our main product was Gameday, a template-driven iOS app we customized to fit the needs of the athletic programs for over fifty major universities.
 This allowed students and fans to follow their favorite sports programs, including schedules, scores, stats and live streams.

 MyUT Austin

 At Sportslabs, in addition to my work on Gameday, I was also part of a team of two developers who created the official student app for the University of Texas at Austin.
-We re-purposed our Gameday collegiate athletics app as the sports component and created the rest from scratch.
+We modularized and re-purposed our Gameday collegiate athletics app as the sports component and created the rest from scratch.

 We included several features based on existing network APIs made available to us by the UT Austin tech team.
 These included course schedule management, student bank account management, campus maps, bus timetables, event schedules, office hours and other academic resources.